eleonoraalei/pyEDITH/joss_paper/paper.md

 # Imaging mode
 In broadband photometry mode, pyEDITH can calculate the exposure time 𝜏 needed to reach the S/N required for initial exoplanet detection surveys in any bandpass for user-defined exoplanet systems (\autoref{fig:img}).
 This enables trade studies to determine the set of filters that will maximize the photometric science return of HWO.
-As a consequence, pyEDITH also allows the study of multi-bandpass photometric strategies, as described in Alei et al. 2025.
+As a consequence, pyEDITH also allows the study of multi-bandpass photometric strategies, as described in @Alei2025.

 ![Example of photometric exposure times required to achieve SNR=7 in  different bandpasses and bandwidths, assuming an underlying Earth-like spectrum. \label{fig:img}](img_demo.pdf)